 South Bank’s Food Vans

 There’s another idea that’s been planted recently – the prospect of running a food van.
 Because London is joining the big cities in the US with the street food van scene, I can’t help but think of no better band wagon to jump on than this.
 Some of you know that I’ve worked on creating a Bahamian cookbook that has a British twist – well why not make that into something more?
-My cousin and I are both into our food (and good food at that) and we’ve made the move here together so we’ve started doing some research into the food van industry, we’ll see what progresses – could be very exciting!
+My cousin and I are both into our food (and good food at that) and we’ve made the move here together so we’ve started doing some research into the food van industry.
+We’ll see what progresses – could be very exciting!

 I love being able to walk for hours with no real destination in mind.
 The idle chit-chat and the ability to arrive at the steps of astonishing buildings like St Paul’s Cathedral is only slightly relatable to my time in Rome.
-Amidst all the chaos and frequent changes of a busy city, there are these ancient structures.
+Amidst all the chaos and frequent changes of a busy city, there are these historic structures.

 All images are copyright of Kelsi Farrington, 2014 and taken with a Canon Rebel DSLR and a 40mm ‘Pancake’ lens.